 - Java Dutch Estate: Chocolaty body with pleasant fruity nuances, spice, cinnamon, clove, clean finish

 - Fresh Off The Roaster: We only roast your order once the order is placed providing top premium taste

 - Fast Shipping: Orders are quickly roasted & shipped (most same day: M-F with 2-5 day delivery time)

 Cloves and cinnamon dominate the flavor of these 100% Arabica coffee Java beans.
-They have a full body and minimal acidity, which is a hallmark of Indonesian coffee beans.
-This would be a wonderful coffee for at-home brewing experiments since you can alter the roast as well.
+They have a full body and minimal acidity, a hallmark of Indonesian coffee beans.
+This would be a wonderful coffee for at-home brewing experiments since you can also alter the roast.

 Mocha java from the bean coffee company

 - Mocha Java medium roast is full-bodied, with rich, delicious complexity

 - Medium Roast coffees has a fuller body appearance, with a blended balance of acidity and body that begins to give away to the aromas

 - Certified Organic by CCOF and USDA; 100% Arabica beans roasted in the USA; bag of one 16-ounce bag